Sour Cream Raspberry Pie

 Instructions

-• Pour 1/3 of cream mixture into bottom of pie crust.
+- Scoop 1/3 of cream mixture into bottom of pie crust and spread out evenly.
 Add half of the raspberries.
 Repeat layers ending with cream mixture.